kmkolasinski/AwesomeBump/README.md

 ============
 0. Video tutorial: https://www.youtube.com/watch?v=R-WgHserrS0
 1. In order to build AwesomeBump you will need to have qt-sdk installed: http://www.qt.io/download/
-2. After installation open  new project using the AwesomeBump.pro file.
+2. Download the sourcecode of AB from github and unzip it.
+Run Qt then open a new project using the AwesomeBump.pro file (located in AB source code folder.).
-3. Setup the build path and run path (in project build settings panel) and compile the project (remember that your graphics card has to support at least openGL 4.0)
+3. Setup the build path and run path (in project build settings panel) and compile the project (remember that your graphics card has to support at least openGL 4.0).
+Compilation step will take some time.
+Run the program.
+In case of problems see the log.txt file.
 4. I hope you will like it :)